rmsreis/Poverty-Housing-Chicago/README.md

 ### Description:

-We have explore how effective the city of Chicago has been in placing affordable housing in areas deemed of high poverty index since the
+We explored how effective the city of Chicago has been in placing affordable housing in areas deemed of high poverty index since the
 2008-2012 City of Chicago data.

 <b>Datasets were downloaded from:</b>